linesalex/Core-Repository/LINUX_DEV_SETUP.md

 # Check if git is already installed
 git --version
-# If git is not installed or you need to upgrade:
+# If git is not installed:
 # sudo yum install -y git

+# Alternative: If groups work on your system, you can try:
+# sudo yum groups mark convert
+# sudo yum groupinstall -y "Development Tools"
 ```

 ## 🔧 Step 2: Install Node.js